rostag/bigpolicy_eu/README.md

 # BigPolicy

-Here is a draft of opensourcing crowdfunding platform for social activists, who do not want to be involved into obsolete corrupted parties, but are bright and willing for change
+Here is a [draft](qa-europe.rhcloud.com) of open-source crowdfunding platform for social activists, who don't want to involve into obsolete corrupted parties, but are bright and willing for change.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.6.

 ## How To start

 ### Prerequisites

+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.6.
 At the moment of this writing TS1.9 nightly build is needed in order to compile typescript.
 Please install it like this:

 `npm install -g typescript@next`